TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 ## Breakdown and Forward Voltage

-Both *breakdown voltage* and *forward voltage* describe the same phenomenon: it is the minimum voltage that causes a portion of a material to experience *electrical breakdown* and become *electrically conductive*.
+Both *breakdown voltage* and *forward voltage* describe the same phenomenon: it is the minimum voltage that causes a material to experience *electrical breakdown* and become *electrically conductive*.
 Put simple: it is the *voltage* at which a material changes from being an *insulator* to becoming a *conductor*.

 For non-semiconducting materials like *metal* or *plastics*, *breakdown voltage* is all that matters, and there is no separate *forward voltage* because the direction of current makes no difference to them.